matthewjberger/Chip8/README.md

 A Chip-8 emulator, assembler, and disassembler written in Rust.
 (WIP)

-Each component of the program is implemented as a library, with an executable demonstration of their combined usage.

 ## License

 This Chip-8 implementation is distributed under the terms of the MIT license.